CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.5 Logging.md

 * Operational events that indicate exceptional utilization or use of individual services.
 The logging infrastructure SHOULD be sufficiently sized so that scaling can be considered in the sense of extended logging.
 Sufficient technical, financial and human resources should be available.
 If the logging infrastructure is to be set up and operated externally, a specialized service provider SHOULD be commissioned.

-#### OPS.1.1.5.A7 Secure administration of logging serversThe log server network SHOULD only be administered via a separate management network (out-of-band management).
+#### OPS.1.1.5.A7 Secure administration of logging servers
+The log server network SHOULD only be administered via a separate management network (out-of-band management).
 An authorization concept SHOULD be created for the administration accesses.
 Only administrators should be able to access the log servers specifically responsible for this (see * * OPS.1.1.5.A2 * Defining roles and responsibilities *).

 #### OPS.1.1.5.A8 Archiving of logging data